mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 This year, TinyPilot's primary constraint is the availibility of Raspberry Pis (TODO: link).
 Because of that, I'm trying to maximize the amount we can earn from our scarce supply of Raspberry Pis.

 Instead of offering customers a discount on new devices, I had the brilliant idea of offering trade-ins.

-I thought they'd be pretty easy.
-In some cases, customers had up to four TinyPilots, and they didn't want any of them offline, so we had to send a refurbished device to them, get one of their devices back in exchange, swap in parts needed to make it a Voyager 2a, and repeat this back-and-forth three times.
+Discounting a new device would mean we're failing to maximize the value of our limited Raspberry Pis.
+Every device we've ever sold has used the same model Raspberry Pi 4B, so if I let customers trade in their old devices, I could upgrade them and just re-use their existing Pi.

+I thought trade-ins would be easy, and about half of them were.
+The customer purchased a trade-in from us, they sent in their device, we recycled as many parts as possible to convert it to a Voyager 2a, and we sent it back.
+The more complicated cases were customers who needed a TinyPilot on-hand, so we'd build a Voyager 2a using refurbished parts, send that to the customer first, and then take their old device in exchange.
+And in some cases, customers were trading in up to four devices one-by-one, so it got labor-intensive.

 At a certain point, I asked the support team to defer all trade-in requests until after we completed the transition to the 3PL vendor.
 Of course, we haven't received a single trade-in request since I said that, so it didn't win us anything.

+It's hard to weigh the tradeoffs of this decision because the upside is intangible.
+We're rewarding customers who stick with us and want to support the product, but I can't quantify that as a benefit.
+The downside of the trade-ins are very tangible, however.
+Trade-ins took, on average, 2-3x longer to process than normal sales, and we did them basically at-cost.

+If TinyPilot makdes a profit of $300-400 on each standard sale and each trade-in prevented us from making \~2.5 sales, each trade-in cost us $600-700.
+We did 22 trade-ins in total, so the trade-in program cost around $13k.

 If I had to do it over, I would:

-- Offer trade-ins to customers who asked but don't advertise it broadly.
+- Offer trade-ins to customers who asked but not advertise the offer broadly.
 - Use a separate support queue for trade-in requests, and set expectations that there might be a wait of a few weeks before we start the process with each customer.

-Don't advertise trade-ins, but offer them to users who inquire.

 ## Side projects